whc2001/_notes/Proxmox.md

   oldType="CT"
 fi

-# Check if the old ID exists, if not then exit
+# Check if the old VMID exists, if not then exit
 if [[ -z $oldType ]]; then
-    echo "Can't find VMID $oldVMID"
+    echo "Can't find old VMID $oldVMID"
     exit 1
 fi